ambra-dipiano/LATeasy/lateasy/README.md

   mode: integral
 ```

 This will allow the pipeline to run a first a first analysis on the whole selected time interval (integral, i.e. a single point) to estimate the background parameters.
 If your analysis comprises data for longer time periods (i.e. more than a month) you may want to perform this monthly.
-You can achive this changing the job submission configuration as follows:
+You can achive this changing the job submission configuration as follows (only interested parameters are shown):

 ```yaml
 slurm: